How to Pray in Arabic for Beginners

 Step 8 – Taking a Moment to Sit

-Upon lifting yourself from the first Sujud, say ‘Allahu Akbar’ and settle momentarily onto your left leg.
-Ensure your left foot is flat on the ground, while your right foot remains upright.
-For the second Sujud, revisit Step 5, ensuring you recite ‘Subhanna Rabbeeyal ‘Alaa’ three times once more.
+After completing your first Sujud, say ‘Allahu Akbar’ and briefly rest on your left leg.
+Make sure your left foot is flat on the ground while keeping your right foot upright.
+For the second Sujud, return to Step 5 and recite ‘Subhanna Rabbeeyal ‘Alaa’ three times again.

-Bear in mind, these steps define the first rakah in every prayer.
-Additionally, at the conclusion of every second rakah, the tashahud should be performed.
+Keep in mind that these steps constitute the first rakah in every prayer.
+Additionally, at the end of every second rakah, the tashahud should be performed.

 pray 2925899

-After completing every two rakats, you transition to the seated position following the second Sujud.
-In this position, you will recite the ‘Attahiyat,’ a significant supplication in Arabic that encapsulates a conversation between Allah and Prophet Muhammad (Peace Be Upon Him).
+After completing every two rakats, you move to a seated position following the second Sujud.
+In this position, you recite the ‘Attahiyat,’ an important Arabic supplication that represents a meaningful dialogue between Allah and Prophet Muhammad (Peace Be Upon Him).

-While reciting, gently raise the index finger of your right hand and say
+While reciting, gently raise your right hand’s index finger and say:

 Translation:

 ‘All compliments, prayers, and pure words are due to Allah.
-Peace be upon you, O Prophet, and the mercy of Allah and His blessings.
-Peace be upon us, and on the righteous slaves of Allah.
-I bear witness that none has the right to be worshipped except Allah, and I bear witness that Muhammad is His slave and Messenger.’
+Peace be upon you, O Prophet, along with Allah’s mercy and blessings.
+Peace be upon us and the righteous servants of Allah.
+I testify that there is no deity worthy of worship except Allah alone, and I testify that Muhammad is His servant and Messenger.’

-After completing two rakats and the associated sujud, you will transition to a seated position to recite the ‘Attahiyat.’
-This supplication in Arabic encapsulates a profound conversation between Allah and Prophet Muhammad (Peace Be Upon Him).
+After performing two rakats and the corresponding sujud, transition to a seated position to recite the ‘Attahiyat.’
+This supplication in Arabic conveys a profound conversation between Allah and Prophet Muhammad (Peace Be Upon Him).

-As you recite, gently lift the index finger of your right hand.
+As you recite, gently lift your right hand’s index finger.

-Additionally, at the conclusion of your prayer’s final rakah, following the tashahud, you should proceed to recite the ‘final tashahud.’
+Additionally, at the end of the final rakah of your prayer, after the tashahud, you should recite the ‘final tashahud.’

 اللهم صل على محمد وعلى آل محمد كما صليت على إبراهيم وعلى آل إبراهيم في العالمين إنك حميد مجيد، و بارك على محمد وعلى آل محمد كما باركت على إبراهيم وعلى آل إبراهيم في العالمين إنك حميد مجيد